sjimhdez/radio-player-page/README.md

 - **Clean URLs** – One dedicated URL per station
 - **Reliable playback** – Continuous streaming without interruptions

-### Full Radio Schedule
+### Full Weekly Schedule

-Create a weekly lineup with named shows and optional logos.
+Create a weekly lineup with named radio shows and optional logos.
 The player intelligently displays the current and next radio show, with timezone-aware calculations and overlap prevention.

 - Define radio shows with names, optional short and extended descriptions, and optional logos
 - Assign radio shows to time slots across the week
 - Automatic detection of current and upcoming radio shows
-- Visual display of active program in the player
+- Visual display of the active radio show in the player
-- Upcoming program announcements (shows 10 minutes before start)
+- Upcoming show announcements (shown 10 minutes before start)
 - Validates for time overlaps and conflicts; supports radio shows that cross midnight
 - Timezone-aware calculations based on your WordPress timezone